EspressoSystems/sequencer-example-l2/README.md

 6. The executor posts the proof to the rollup contract.
 7. The rollup contract verifies the proof by querying the latest certified block commitment from the sequencer contract.
    If the proof is valid, the contract updates its state commitment.
-8. Bob queries his balance using the the rollup API, and sees that he has received some new tokens.
+8. Bob queries his balance using the rollup API, and sees that he has received some new tokens.
 If this were a real rollup, a potentially distrustful Bob could verify his balance against the rollup contract state commitment (the example does not currently include this feature).